 Create a Freestanding Frame

 Design a custom freestanding frame with metal poles for a modern look.
-This was a fun project that added a stylish touch to my outdoor area.
+This was a fun project that added a stylish touch to my outdoor area, and it serves as a great foundation if you’re exploring different catio design ideas.

 Fence Post Support